Professor Deborah Wynne

 Teaching and Supervision

 Professor Wynne is a Senior Fellow of the Higher Education Academy and teaches nineteenth- and twentieth-century literature at undergraduate and postgraduate levels.
 She has supervised seven PhD students and three MRes students to successful completion, and has examined fourteen PhD theses.
-Among the modules that Deborah teaches are: Women's Writing: Journeys from Home, 1840-1970; Fictional Worlds; Victorian Literature; Twenetieth-Century Literature.
+She currently supervises two doctoral students.
+Among the modules that Deborah teaches are: Women's Writing: Journeys from Home, 1840-1970; Fictional Worlds; Victorian Literature; and Twentieth-Century Literature.

 Research and Knowledge Exchange

-Professor Deborah Wynne has published widely on a broad range of topics relating to the literature and culture of the long nineteenth century.
-Her recent research interests focus on Victorian material culture, recycling practices, and the work of the Brontë family.
-Previously, she has published books on the 1860s sensation novel and women and property in Victorian literature and culture.
+Professor Deborah Wynne (SFHEA) has published widely on a broad range of topics relating to the literature and culture of the long nineteenth century.
+Her recent research interests focus on Victorian material culture, recycling practices, the role of literary societies, and the art and writings of the Brontë family.
+Previously, she has published books on the 1860s sensation novel and women and property in Victorian literature and culture, co-edited volumes on the Brontës, on Victorian afterlives and Victorian material culture, along with many articles and book chapters.